History of the British Isles

 The history of the British Isles began with its sporadic human habitation during the Palaeolithic from around 900,000 years ago.
 The British Isles has been continually occupied since the early Holocene, the current geological epoch, which started around 11,700 years ago.
 Mesolithic hunter-gatherers migrated from the Continent soon afterwards at a time when there was no sea barrier between Britain and Europe, but there was between Britain and Ireland.
 There were almost complete population replacements by migrations from the Continent at the start of the Neolithic around 4,100 BC and the Bronze Age around 2,500 BC.
 Later migrations contributed to the political and cultural fabric of the islands and the transition from tribal societies to feudal ones at different times in different regions.

 England and Scotland were sovereign kingdoms until 1603, and then legally separate under one monarch until 1707, when they united as one kingdom.
 Wales and Ireland were composed of several independent kingdoms with shifting boundaries until the medieval period.

 The British monarch was head of state of all of the countries of the British Isles from the Union of the Crowns in 1603 until the enactment of the Republic of Ireland Act in 1949.

 Prehistoric

 Palaeolithic and Mesolithic periods

-The Palaeolithic and Mesolithic, also known as the Old and Middle Stone Ages, were characterised by a hunter-gatherer society and a reliance on stone tool technologies.
+The Palaeolithic and Mesolithic, also known as the Old and Middle Stone Ages, were characterised by hunter-gatherer societies and a reliance on stone tool technologies.

 Palaeolithic

-The Lower Palaeolithic period in the British Isles saw the region's first known habitation by early hominids, specifically the extinct Homo heidelbergensis.
-This period saw many changes in the environment, encompassing several glacial and interglacial episodes greatly affecting human settlement in the region.
-Providing dating for this distant period is difficult and contentious.
-The inhabitants of the region at this time were bands of hunter-gatherers who roamed Northern Europe following herds of animals, or who supported themselves by fishing.
-One of the most prominent archaeological sites dating to this period is that of Boxgrove Quarry in West Sussex, southern England.
+During the Palaeolithic, Britain was repeatedly colonised by archaic humans during temperate interglacial periods, before retreating during the harsh cold glacial periods.
+This process of colonisation and retreat is thought to have occurred at least 9 separate times.
+The earliest evidence of humans in the British Isles are stone tools and now destroyed footprints found near Happisburgh in Norfolk, England, dating to around 900,000 years ago, possibly produced by the extinct human species Homo antecessor.
+The earliest human remains from Britain are those of "Boxgrove Man", possibly Homo heidelbergensis, from the Boxgrove site in West Sussex, dating to 480,000 years ago.
+Neanderthals inhabited Britain intermittently from 400-330,000 years ago until around 50-40,000 years ago.
+The Upper Palaeolithic occupation of Britain by modern humans began around 40,000 years ago.